intelligence38000/android-docs/src/pages/navigation/overview/index.md

 If you're using the Navigation UI SDK, you **don't** have to declare the Mapbox Navigation SDK as well.
 If you only declare the Navigation UI SDK in your project's Gradle file, the Mapbox Navigation SDK will automatically be included.
 {{</Note>}}

-1. Start Android Studio
+1. Start Android Studio.
-2. Open up your app's `build.gradle` file
+2. Open up your app's `build.gradle` file.
-3. Make sure that your project's `minSdkVersion` is at API 14 or higher
+3. Make sure that your project's `minSdkVersion` is at API 14 or higher.
-4. Under dependencies, add a new build rule for the latest `mapbox-android-navigation`
+4. Under dependencies, add a new build rule for the latest `mapbox-android-navigation`.
 5. Click the `Sync Project with Gradle Files` near the toolbar in Studio.

 ```groovy